adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/pure-flashblade.md

 ### Prerequisites

 * FlashBlade must be running Purity//FB version 2.2.0 or greater.
 Refer to the [Supported models and versions](/reference/pure-reference/supported-versions/) topic for more information.
-* Your cluster must have local drives on each node.
-Portworx needs local drives on the node (block devices) for the journal and for at least one storage pool.
+* Your cluster must have local or cloud drives accessible on each node.
+Portworx needs local or cloud drives on the node (block devices) for the journal and for at least one storage pool.
 * The latest NFS software package installed on your operating system (nfs-utils or nfs-common)
 * FlashBade can be accessed as a shared resource from all the cluster nodes.
 Specifically, both `NFSEndPoint` and `MgmtEndPoint` IP addresses must be accessible from all nodes.
 * You've set up the secret, management endpoint, and API token on your FlashBlade.
-* If you want to use Stork as the main scheduler, you must use Stork version 2.7.0 or greater.
+* If you want to use Stork as the main scheduler, you must use Stork version 2.12.0 or greater.

 ### Deploy Portworx